-Today, Schwerner stays busy giving lectures and consultations to those curious about how to live without money.
+Schwerner stayed busy giving lectures and consultations to those curious about how to live without money.

-In exchange for her wisdom, she’s been offered lodging, food and often, free travel.
+In exchange for her wisdom, she was offered lodging, food and often, free travel.

 But if you take the time to figure out what you value and what makes you authentically happy, you may discover you don’t need money to get what you really want out of life.